github-education-resources/GitHubGraduation-2022/_data/madhatter6/madhatter6.md

----
-name: Swathi Sureshmoorthy
+Swathi Sureshmoorthy
-institution:  University of Illinois Urbana-Champaign
+University of Illinois Urbana-Champaign
-Quote: Houston, be advised: Rich Purnell is a steely-eyed missile man
+Houston, be advised: Rich Purnell is a steely-eyed missile man madhatter6
-Github_user: madhatter6
----